renovatebot/renovate/docs/usage/configuration-options.md

 !!! note
     Make sure not to mix this up with the term `compatibility`, which Renovate uses in the context of version releases, e.g. if a Docker image is `node:12.16.0-alpine` then the `-alpine` suffix represents `compatibility`.

+## constraintsFiltering

+This option allows you to select the type of release filtering you want.
+Currently we have these two options:
+`none`: No release filtering
+`strict`: If any of the release's constraints match, then it's included

+We are working on adding more advanced filtering options.

+Note: There must be a `constraints` object present in your renovate config for this to work.

 ## defaultRegistryUrls

 Override a datasource's default registries with this config option.